ibm-cloud-docs/databases-for-mysql/howto-user-management.md

 {{site.data.keyword.cloud_notm}} does not alert on formation breaking because of a system table dropped by a client.
 {: .important}

-## More Users and Connection Strings
+## More users and connection strings
 {: #creating_users}

 Access to your {{site.data.keyword.databases-for-mysql}} deployment is not limited to the admin user.
-You can create users by using the _Service Credentials_ panel, the {{site.data.keyword.IBM_notm}} CLI, or through the {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API.
+You can create users by using the _Service credentials_ panel, the {{site.data.keyword.IBM_notm}} CLI, or through the {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API.

 All users on your deployment can use the connection strings, including connection strings for either public or private endpoints.

 When you create a user, it is assigned certain database roles and privileges.
 These privileges include the ability to log in, create databases, and create other users.
-For more information, see the [Managing Users, Roles, and Privileges](/docs/databases-for-mysql?topic=databases-for-mysql-user-management) page.
+For more information, see the [Managing users, roles, and privileges](/docs/databases-for-mysql?topic=databases-for-mysql-user-management) page.

-### Creating Users in _Service Credentials_
+### Creating users in *Service credentials*
 {: #user-management-create-users}
 {: ui}

 1. Navigate to the service dashboard for your service.
-2. Click _Service Credentials_ to open the _Service Credentials_ panel.
+2. Click _Service credentials_ to open the _Service credentials_ panel.
-3. Click **New Credential__.
+3. Click **New credential**.
 4. Choose a descriptive name for your new credential.
 5. (Optional) Specify whether the new credentials should use a public or private endpoint.
-Use either `{ "service-endpoints": "public" }` / `{ "service-endpoints": "private" }` in the _Add Inline Configuration Parameters_ field to generate connection strings using the specified endpoint.
+Use either `{ "service-endpoints": "public" }` / `{ "service-endpoints": "private" }` in the _Add inline configuration parameters_ field to generate connection strings using the specified endpoint.
 Use of the endpoint is not enforced.
 It just controls which hostnames are in the connection strings.
 Public endpoints are generated by default.
-6. Click **Add__ to provision the new credentials.
+6. Click **Add** to provision the new credentials.
 A username and password, and an associated database user in the MySQL database are auto-generated.

-The new credentials appear in the table, and the connection strings are available as JSON in a click-to-copy field under _View Credentials_.
+The new credentials appear in the table, and the connection strings are available as JSON in a click-to-copy field under _View credentials_.

-### Creating Users from the command line
+### Creating users from the command line
 {: #user-management-cli}
 {: cli}

 If you manage your service through the {{site.data.keyword.cloud_notm}} CLI and the [cloud databases plug-in](/docs/cli?topic=cli-install-ibmcloud-cli), you can create a new user with `cdb user-create`.
 For example, to create a new user for an "example-deployment", use the following command.

 ```sh
 ibmcloud cdb user-create example-deployment <newusername> <newpassword>
 ```